 Policies and Criteria for Validation

-Providers are required to submit programme(s) leading to CAS awards to QQI for validation prior to offering them to learners.
-Such programmes must be validated by QQI prior to delivery.
-Providers are asked to familiarise themselves with current QQI policies.
+Providers are required to submit programme(s) leading to CAS awards to QQI for validation prior to offering them to learners as such programmes must be validated by QQI prior to delivery.
+Providers are asked to familiarise themselves with current QQI policies when preparing applications

 - Core Policies and Criteria for the Validation by QQI of Programmes of Education and Training (first published in 2016)

 - Policies and Criteria for the validation of programmes leading to Common Award System (CAS) awards (first

 published in 2016).